Hand holding up strawberry to happy dog

 What happens if a dog eats a strawberry?

-Strawberries are packed with nutrients, so they’re actually a very healthy treat to feed your dog.
-However, strawberries are high in sugar, so you need to feed your dog them in moderation.
-Feeding your dog too many strawberries can cause weight gain and issues with their teeth.
+Strawberries are packed with nutrients, so they are a very healthy treat to feed your dog.
+However, strawberries are high in sugar, so you need to feed them to your dog in moderation.
+Feeding your dog too many strawberries, or any of the safe-to-eat berries, can cause weight gain and issues with their teeth.

 How many strawberries can I give my dog?